SAP-samples/low-code-applications/exercises/rap/exercises/ex4/README.md

 3. Click on the action name and press **Ctrl+1** (**Command+1** on Mac) to start the quick assist

-   This will add the following method to the local handler class of your behavior definition which will be executed when the button of our action is pressed.
+   This will add the following method to the local handler class of your behavior definition which will be executed when the button of our action is pressed:

    <pre lang="ABAP">
    METHODS createPurchaseRequisition FOR MODIFY